Is It Your Kitty’s Special Day Soon? Then You Will Want To Check Out These Amazing Cat Birthday Cake Recipes And Ideas!

-The mold she chose for the cake is Mickey Mouse – how perfect for a cat birthday cake!
+The mold she chose for the cake is Mickey Mouse – how perfect!

 Catnip birthday cake balls

-If catnip is always at the top of your feline’s list of birthday requests, this cake by Joy the Baker is a shoe-in for best cat birthday cake (or cat cake balls) ever!
+If catnip is always at the top of your feline’s list of birthday requests, this cake by Joy the Baker is a shoo-in for best cat birthday cake (or cat cake balls) ever!